vanastassiou/omnomnomica/journals/01-import-infra.md

   * [This blog](https://keita.blog/2019/06/27/serverless-wordpress-on-aws-lambda/) says serverless Wordpress is possible
 * I'm still not going to give up on this exercise because the _point_ of this phase is to play around with imports, not generate a serverless blog

-## 2022-01-04: TBD
+## 2022-01-04: Welcome back to work
-* Prep thoughts after winter break
+### Prep thoughts after winter break
 * Current infra updates EC2 instance and boot volumes in place, creates new Route53 zone with A record
 * Sounds pretty good to me at this point, especially as I still have the updates of the actual site
 * # TODO: set up backup script that dumps DB and WP PHP files and sends files to S3
   * Not elegant but that's fine for now
 * Today:
   * Write script to do `terraform apply` with the necessary flags, test the apply
   * Test plan/apply
   * Write backup/dump and restore scripts
   * Figure out how to implement backup and restore scripts as part of automated process that *isn't* part of the cloud infra

+### Planning and implementing the restore script
 * Confirmed that plan/apply do work to preserve the existing state of the website (i.e. resources have been successfully imported)
   * However, this infra isn't very useful for redeploying the entire thing
   * Can use TF's [`file`](https://www.terraform.io/language/resources/provisioners/file) and [`remote-exec`](https://www.terraform.io/language/resources/provisioners/remote-exec) provisioners to run a post-install script